Cheapest States to Register a Car in 2026

 1. Arizona — $48 year one

 Arizona uses a Vehicle License Tax that starts at 2.80% of 60% of MSRP, then declines 16.25% each year.
 The base registration is just $8.
 For a $30,000 sedan, year-one VLT lands around $40, plus the $8 tag, totaling roughly $48.
-By year five the same car costs about $25 to register.
-Strongest pick for owners who keep cars long-term.
+By year five the same car costs about $25 to register, which makes Arizona the strongest pick for anyone who keeps a car a long time.

 2. New Hampshire — $53 year one